chicagopcdc/d4cg-modeling/pcdc/nbl/nbl_v1.0/README.md

-# Release notes for nbl_v3.0
+# Release notes for nbl_v1.0

-This version was used for the initial release of NBL data into the PCDC, which came from the following studies:
+This version was adapted from the INRGdb data elements (included here as "nbl_legacy") and was used for the initial release of NBL data into the PCDC.
+This data came from the following studies:

 |Data Contributor|Study|
 |---|---|